leeford/Backup-TeamsConfig/README.md

 ## Usage ##

-> Before you can use this tool you need to ensure you have the Skype Online PowerShell module installed - https://www.microsoft.com/en-us/download/details.aspx?id=39366
+> Before you can use this tool you need to ensure you have the Microsoft Teams powershell module installed - https://docs.microsoft.com/en-us/microsoftteams/teams-powershell-install

 To get started download the latest release from [GitHub](https://github.com/leeford/Backup-TeamsConfig/releases)